 By Julie Terberg

 Cloud fonts are here and the font story for PowerPoint has changed.
 No longer are we limited to a short list of fonts deemed safe for templates and shared presentations.
 In my previous post: An update on “safe fonts” for PowerPoint, I explained what safe fonts are and how to avoid font substitution when sharing files with others.
 That information still applies to folks using older versions of Office.
 If your company is using PowerPoint 2010, 2013, or 2016, for instance, you’ll want to stick to one of the font families listed at the end of that post.
-If you have any influence or say in the matter, upgrade to Office 365!
+If you have any influence or say in the matter, upgrade to Microsoft 365!
 The subscription is well worth it for all the new features in PowerPoint, including font availability.
 Note: Office 2019 is a standalone version and will not get regular updates with new features.

-Cloud fonts are available to Office 365 subscribers on all platforms and devices.
-If you have Office 365, you’ll see them in your font list indicated by a cloud and arrow icon.
+Cloud fonts are available to Microsoft 365 subscribers on all platforms and devices.
+If you have Microsoft 365, you’ll see them in your font list indicated by a cloud and arrow icon.
 When you apply one of these fonts PowerPoint downloads it in the background and applies it to your text.
-When someone views the file with Office 365 or Office 2019, PowerPoint downloads missing fonts from the font service and the file renders the same as it was authored, without embedding.
+When someone views the file with Microsoft Office 365 or Office 2019, PowerPoint downloads missing fonts from the font service and the file renders the same as it was authored, without embedding.
 The same is true when the file is opened with the PowerPoint mobile app (Android or iOS) or PowerPoint Online.
-There are more than 600 cloud fonts currently available, about 650MB in total file size.
+There are more than 700 cloud fonts currently available, totalling more than 650MB in file size.
 That’s an impractical amount to store on a mobile device so the cloud service downloads fonts as needed.
 Yes, you need an internet connection to see the cloud fonts, choose them, or download missing ones – the first time.
 Downloaded fonts are stored in cache and available to use in other Office apps.
 The fonts are cached as long as there is space and purged when there is need to save a new font.
 Because the fonts are cached and not stored in the Windows Fonts folder, you won’t be able to access them in other programs like the Adobe suite, for instance.

 Here’s a quick snapshot of how you can use cloud fonts with different Office versions:

-Office 365: the sky’s the limit (heh).
+Microsoft 365: the sky’s the limit (heh).
 This is the only version that allows you to select from all cloud fonts and use them to build font themes, templates, and new presentation content.
 You can embed fonts for other versions.

 Office 2019: if someone shares a file that uses cloud fonts, you will be able to view and edit the presentation.